alf-tool/alf-core/doc/gh-pages/ruby/index.md

 ## Using Alf in Ruby

-Alf provides a Domain Specific Language (DSL), written in Ruby, for writing and executing relational queries.
+Alf comes with a Domain Specific Language (DSL), written in Ruby, for writing and executing relational queries.
 This DSL aims at being powerful yet simple and intuitive to use.

     #
     # What are total weight of supplied products, by city, then by product id?